Atlas-OS/docs/docs/getting-started/post-installation/software/image-viewer.md

 ## Microsoft Photos

 Microsoft Photos is an image viewer made by Microsoft and installed by default on AtlasOS.
 It has a modern UI and features integrations with OneDrive and iCloud.
-However, unlike the previosly listed options, it does not support all codecs by default so you may have to download additional codec extensions from the Microsft Store.
+However, unlike the previosly listed options, it does not support all codecs by default so you may have to download additional codec extensions from the Microsoft Store.

 `winget install -e --id 9WZDNCRFJBH4`